Providing for Family and Friends

 The primary attraction of testamentary trusts is the ability to achieve an added dimension to the financial security you provide to loved ones while also fulfilling your desire to create a lasting legacy that will impact the lives of others.
 Many donors believe that providing a flow of lifetime income, for example, actually provides more "security" than a one-time lump-sum inheritance—which may not last.
 The same has been said about delayed or periodic inheritances as well.
 The ability to determine the ultimate recipient of your estate is also ranked very high among the benefits that testamentary trusts provide.
 This is especially true when a donor's beneficiaries have no heirs of their own, such as an unmarried child, or when a donor's beneficiaries are of a similar age, such as a sibling, or a spouse in a second marriage.
 In these cases, most donors wish to avoid their estate simply becoming part of another's estate in a matter of a few years.

 The ability to address various family needs and/or concerns, while giving something back to organizations that have played an important role in a donor's life, accounts for the increased use and popularity of testamentary trusts.
 The process of instituting such a plan is really quite simple.
 If this type of planning interests you, the Foundation's gift planning staff stand ready to assist you—from the conceptual stage through administration of your gift plan, if needed.

-Associate Director of Gift Planning Justin Seno is available to answer your questions at any time.
+Director of Gift Planning Justin Seno is available to answer your questions at any time.
 Please contact Justin to learn more.

 © Pentera, Inc. Planned giving content.
 All rights reserved.